Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Experiments

 \subsection{UEA multivariate time-series classification archive}

-Since SLiCEs are descendants of NCDEs, they inherit a number of the desirable properties which arise from having a natural continuous time formulation.
+Since SLiCEs are descendants of NCDEs, they inherit a number of the desirable properties which arise from having a natural continuous-time formulation.
 These include robustness to irregular sampling rates and decoupling the number of recurrent steps from the number of observations in the time-series \cite{kidger2020neuralcde, Walker2024LogNCDE}.
 Furthermore, SLiCEs have the same theoretical expressivity as NCDEs, whilst being parallel-in-time, making them an attractive alternative for real-world time-series modelling.

-As a demonstration of the practical benefits, we consider six datasets from the UEA Multivariate Time-Series Classification Archive (UEA-MTSCA), a collection of time-series classification tasks, ranging from classifying worms into species based on movement to classifying alcohol by concentration using vibrational spectroscopy \cite{bagnall2018ueamultivariatetimeseries}. \citet{Walker2024LogNCDE} showed that Log-NCDEs outperform the linear recurrent unit~\cite{orvieto2023resurrecting}, S5~\cite{S5}, S6~\cite{gu2023mamba}, and Mamba~\cite{gu2023mamba} on average test accuracy over the six longest datasets with at least $200$ observations \cite{Walker2024LogNCDE}.
-However, the per-step training time is much longer for Log-NCDEs than the baseline methods. \\ \\ Keeping all other hyperparameters the same and using the same hardware (an NVIDIA RTX 4090), Table \ref{tab:uea_logs_compact} shows the impact of replacing the non-linear vector field of a Log-NCDE with a diagonal, block-diagonal, and dense linear vector field.
-S6 is included as the best performing baseline from \citet{Walker2024LogNCDE}, with a comparison to all baseline models provided in Appendix~\ref{app:uea}.
-Both the diagonal and dense linear vector fields lead to a drop in average test accuracy.
-Possible causes are the reduced expressivity of the diagonal linear vector fields and the large number of parameters in the dense linear vector fields leading to over-fitting.
-In contrast, block-diagonal LNCDE maintains the average test accuracy of Log-NCDE whilst reducing the average per-step training time by a factor of $20$ and increasing the average GPU memory usage by only $50\%$.
+As a demonstration of the practical benefits, we consider six datasets from the UEA Multivariate Time-Series Classification Archive (UEA-MTSCA), a collection of time-series classification tasks, ranging from classifying worms into species based on movement to classifying alcohol by concentration using vibrational spectroscopy \cite{bagnall2018ueamultivariatetimeseries}. \citet{Walker2024LogNCDE} showed that Log-NCDEs outperform the linear recurrent unit (LRU)~\cite{orvieto2023resurrecting}, S5~\cite{S5}, S6~\cite{gu2023mamba}, and Mamba~\cite{gu2023mamba} on average test accuracy over the six longest datasets with at least $200$ observations \cite{Walker2024LogNCDE}.
+However, the per-step training time is significantly higher for Log-NCDEs than the baseline methods.

+Keeping all other hyperparameters the same, Table \ref{tab:uea_full_results_rounded} presents the impact of replacing the non-linear vector field of a Log-NCDE with a structured linear vector field.
+The GPU memory and time per $1000$ training steps were recalculated for all models on an NVIDIA H100.
+BD-SLiCE achieves similar performance to the Log-NCDE, whilst reducing the average per-step training time by a factor of nearly $20$ and increasing the average GPU memory usage by only $8\%$.
+Appendix \ref{app:uea} presents the results for individual datasets and analyses the impact of the Log-ODE method and parallel associative scan on run-time and GPU memory.